Jerrynicki/stalkbot-rewrite/README.md

 * ~~Add support for notifications~~

-* Add a GUI for editing the config, turning on/off specific features and a command log
+* ~~Add a GUI for editing the config, turning on/off specific features~~

+* Add a command log and a user blacklist

 Original bot with bad code at https://github.com/Jerrynicki/Stalkbot